didarmetu/New808coin/README.md

 ### What is New808coin(N808)?

-New808coin is a decentralized, peer-to-peer cryptocurrency with a primary focus on energy-efficiency and music.
-The New808coin Network makes use of only Proof-of-Stake mining, in the form of masternodes and staking.
-This means that the New808coin blockchain has a very low impact on the environment and ensures that scaling will be a smooth transition in future.
+New808coin (N808) is a decentralized, peer-to-peer cryptocurrency that was designed with a primary focus on energy efficiency and music.
+The New808coin network utilizes a Proof-of-Stake (PoS) consensus algorithm, which is based on a combination of masternodes and staking.
+This approach ensures that the New808coin blockchain has a low environmental impact and can easily scale to accommodate future growth.

-New808coin  uses a combination of Masternodes with PoS (Proof of stake) to secure the cryptocurrency network.
+One of the unique features of New808coin is its use of masternodes.
+These are specialized nodes on the network that perform advanced functions such as instant transactions, anonymous transactions, and decentralized governance.
+Masternodes are an integral part of the New808coin ecosystem, providing a higher level of security and reliability compared to other cryptocurrencies that rely solely on staking.

+In terms of mining, New808coin only supports PoS mining.
+This means that users can earn rewards by simply holding N808 in their wallets, instead of having to use expensive mining hardware.
+This approach promotes a more eco-friendly and cost-effective mining process, making it easier for users to participate in the network.

-The first consecutive blocks contain premine; and additionally the coins allocated for the user coin swap, destined for holders of the old PoW/PoS 808coin.
-Masternode Collateral is changing with block height and the minimum stake age has been set to 80.8 hours.
+At the launch of the New808coin network, there were premined coins and coins allocated for a user coin swap.
+The swap was designed for holders of the old PoW/PoS 808coin.
+Additionally, the Masternode Collateral changed until Phase 6 then its stable to 25,000 N808, and the minimum stake age has been set to 80.8 hours.

+Overall, New808coin is a promising cryptocurrency with a unique focus on energy efficiency and music.
+Its use of masternodes and PoS mining make it a more secure and reliable cryptocurrency, while also promoting a more eco-friendly and cost-effective mining process.

 ### Briefly New808coin Specification
 <table>
 <tr><td>Coin Name</td><td>New808coin</td></tr>
 <tr><td>Coin Ticker</td><td>N808</td></tr>
 <tr><td>Consensus mechanism</td><td>Masternode/PoS</td></tr>
-<tr><td>Masternode Collateral</td><td>2,500-100,000 N808</td></tr>
+<tr><td>Masternode Collateral</td><td>2,500-25,000 N808</td></tr>
-<tr><td>Block reward</td><td>4-100 N808</td></tr>
+<tr><td>Block reward</td><td>4-64 N808</td></tr>
 <tr><td>Masternode reward</td><td>85%-90%</td></tr>
 <tr><td>PoS reward</td><td>10%-15%</td></tr>
 <tr><td>Minimum Stake Age</td><td>80.8 hours</td></tr>